Nathalie Joachim: Fanm d'Ayiti

 Fanm d’Ayiti (2019) is an evening-length composition for flute, string quartet, electronics, and voice.
 It consists of 11 tracks and is also Joachim’s first featured solo album.
 The piece was inspired by a visit back to Haiti in 2015, the first time Joachim had returned since the passing of her maternal grandmother.
 Upon returning, Joachim was reminded by the widespread prevalence of the voices of Haitian women in the landscape and countryside, in particular.
 In an interview with the Recording Academy, Joachim explained that her grandmother encouraged her to use her voice both as a method of singing and storytelling.
 She further stated that the loss of her grandmother’s voice led her to consider the presence of female artists in Haiti’s traditionally male-dominated popular music scene.

 Fanm d’Ayiti integrates oral-history testimony throughout the songs.
 Joachim includes spoken-word excerpts from four key individuals, which include 1) Ipheta Fortuma, 2) Emerante de Pradines (also known as Emerante Morse), 3) Toto Bissainthe, and 4) Carole Demesmin.
 Ipheta Fortuma was Joachim’s maternal grandmother, while the other three individuals included on the album are well-known Haitian female singers.
 Moreover, the album features an all-girls choir from the hometown of Joachim’s family.
-Each of the eleven tracks are sung in kreyól.
+Each of the eleven tracks are sung in kreyòl.

 Beyond the album itself, Fanm d'Ayiti constitutes an ethnographic research undertaking.
 Joachim noted that the work progressed through her conversations with family members and others belonging to the Haitian community.
 She began the project by asking her parents to recall popular musicians that were female.
 Utilizing this list as a starting point, she then pursued further research of these artists and met with them if they were alive.
 Joachim shared with the Recording Academy, "I found such a kinship in their stories as artists, and specifically female artists, really trying to make it in a field where women's voices are ever-present but really under-represented."